jsc329/ammonitorwiki/12-photos.md

-As mentioned, we will assume that any new photos taken as a timed photograph will be placed in the ‘photo\_drop’ directory in the Dropbox cloud, while motion-triggered photographs are delivered to the ‘motion-drop’ directory.
+As mentioned, we will assume that any new photos taken as a timed photograph will be placed in the ‘photo\_drop’ directory in the Dropbox cloud, while motion-triggered photographs are delivered to the ‘motion\_drop’ directory.
 The process of working with photos is the same for timed and motion-triggered photos.
 Because of that, we will only focus our attention on the **photo\_drop** and **photos** directories to illustrate photographic monitoring with **AMMonitor**.